-- Attend to learn more about what to expect during construction and how we’re mitigating for environmental impacts, and provide feedback on plans to improve traffic near the new terminal site.
+- Thank you to everyone who attended the open house on Oct.
+8. View the open house summary and meeting materials, including the narrated presentation (YouTube) to learn more about what to expect during construction and how we’re mitigating for environmental impacts, and then provide feedback on plans to improve traffic near the new terminal site.

 - Washington State Ferries and the Federal Transit Administration (FTA) reached a major milestone.
 FTA issued a Record of Decision (ROD) on August 22.
 This completes the environmental review process and allows WSF to move forward with design and construction.